AdaCore/training_material/courses/static_analysis_suite/120_checks.rst

       end loop;
    end Update;

+Which check will be flagged with the above code?

   A. Array index check
   B. :answer:`Range check`
   C. Overflow check
   D. Access check

 .. container:: animate